-(1) See "Supplemental Use of Proceeds" in this pricing supplement for information about the components of the price to public of the notes
+(1) See "Supplemental Use of Proceeds" in this pricing supplement for information about the components of the price to public of the notes.

 (2) J.P.
 Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Financial, will pay all of the selling commissions it receives from us to other affiliated or unaffiliated dealers.
-If the notes priced today, the selling commissions would be approximately \$37.50 per \$1,000 principal amount note and in no event will these selling commissions exceed \$50.00 per \$1,000 principal amount note.
+In no event will these selling commissions for each note offering exceed the applicable maximum amount listed in the first table above.
 See "Plan of Distribution (Conflicts of Interest)" in the accompanying product supplement.

-If the notes priced today, the estimated value of the notes would be approximately \$953.20 per \$1,000 principal amount note.
-The estimated value of the notes, when the terms of the notes are set, will be provided in the pricing supplement and will not be less than \$900.00 per \$1,000 principal amount note.
+If the notes priced today, the estimated value of the notes for each note offering would be the applicable amount listed in the table above.
+The estimated value of the notes, when the terms of the notes are set, will be provided in the pricing supplement and will not be less than \$900.00 per \$1,000 principal amount note for each note offering.
 See "The Estimated Value of the Notes" in this pricing supplement for additional information.